GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

 #pagebreak()

 = Tensor Networks
-A _tensor network_ is a fundamental concept in quantum physics and quantum information theory that provides a powerful diagrammatic representation for multilinear algebra operations.
-This framework shares similarities with _einsum_ notation@Harris2020, _unweighted probability graphs_@Bishop2006, _sum-product networks_, and _junction trees_@Villescas2023 found in other computational domains.
+A _tensor network_ is a fundamental mathematical framework that provides an elegant diagrammatic representation for multilinear algebra operations.
+At its core, it transforms complex high-dimensional tensor contractions into intuitive graphical structures where tensors become nodes and shared indices become connecting edges.
+This visualization paradigm not only makes abstract mathematical operations more accessible but also reveals underlying computational structure that guides optimization strategies.

-Tensor networks have found widespread applications across diverse fields, including quantum circuit simulation@Markov2008, quantum error correction@Piveteau2024, neural network compression@Qing2024, and many-body quantum system dynamics@Haegeman2016.
-Their versatility stems from their ability to efficiently represent and manipulate high-dimensional mathematical objects through intuitive graphical representations.
+The power of tensor networks lies in their universality—they naturally emerge across seemingly disparate computational domains.
+The framework shares deep connections with _einsum_ notation@Harris2020 in numerical computing, _factor graphs_@Bishop2006 in probabilistic inference, _sum-product networks_ in machine learning, and _junction trees_@Villescas2023 in graphical models.
+This convergence suggests that tensor networks capture something fundamental about how complex systems decompose into simpler, interacting components.

+Tensor networks have revolutionized computational approaches across quantum circuit simulation@Markov2008, where they enable classical simulation of quantum algorithms that would otherwise require exponential resources.
+In quantum error correction@Piveteau2024, tensor network methods optimize decoding algorithms for fault-tolerant quantum computing by exploiting the sparse structure of error syndromes.
+The framework has similarly transformed neural network compression@Qing2024, reducing model parameters while preserving performance through low-rank tensor decompositions.
+Perhaps most significantly, tensor networks have become indispensable for simulating strongly correlated quantum materials@Haegeman2016, where traditional methods fail due to exponential scaling with system size.

+This versatility stems from a key insight: many high-dimensional objects that appear computationally intractable actually possess hidden structure that tensor networks can exploit through efficient graphical representations.

 == Definition
-At its core, a _tensor network_ provides a diagrammatic representation of _multilinear algebra_.
-To understand this concept, let's first recall that linear algebra deals with linear functions satisfying two fundamental properties:
+A _tensor network_ provides a diagrammatic representation of _multilinear algebra_—the study of functions that are linear in each of their arguments separately.
+To build intuition, let's first recall the foundation of linear algebra.

-- Additivity: $f(x + y) = f(x) + f(y)$ for any vectors $x$ and $y$
-- Homogeneity: $f(alpha x) = alpha f(x)$ for any scalar $alpha$
+A function $f$ is _linear_ if it satisfies the fundamental properties of additivity, where $f(x + y) = f(x) + f(y)$ for any vectors $x$ and $y$, and homogeneity, where $f(alpha x) = alpha f(x)$ for any scalar $alpha$.

-A function $f$ is called _multilinear_ if it maintains linearity with respect to each of its multiple arguments.
-For instance, the inner product of two vectors $x$ and $y$ is bilinear since it is linear in both $x$ and $y$.
+Extending this concept, a function $f$ is called _multilinear_ if it is linear with respect to each of its arguments when all other arguments are held fixed.
+The canonical example is the inner product $angle.l x, y angle.r$, which is _bilinear_—linear in $x$ when $y$ is fixed, and linear in $y$ when $x$ is fixed.

 Consider the chain multiplication of matrices:
 $
   O_(i n) = sum_(j,k,l,m) A_(i j) B_(j k) C_(k l) D_(l m) E_(m n)
 $ <eq:tensor-contraction>
-The output $O_(i n)$ depends linearly on each input tensor, making this a _multilinear map_ known as _tensor contraction_.
-Tensor networks extend this concept to arbitrary tensors with multiple indices, where we represent each tensor as a node and each index as a connecting edge or "leg."
-This graphical notation provides an intuitive way to visualize complex multilinear operations.
+This expression exemplifies a _tensor contraction_—a multilinear map where the output $O_(i n)$ depends linearly on each input tensor $A, B, C, D, E$.
+The summation over repeated indices $(j, k, l, m)$ creates the "contraction" that eliminates internal degrees of freedom.

+Tensor networks extend this algebraic concept through a powerful graphical representation where each tensor becomes a _node_ (represented as a circle or shape), each tensor index becomes an _edge_ or "leg" connecting nodes, shared indices between tensors become _internal edges_, and unshared indices become _external edges_ representing the final tensor's dimensions.
+This graphical notation transforms abstract index manipulations into intuitive network diagrams, making the computational structure immediately visible.

 #align(center, text(10pt, canvas({
   import draw: *